 Focus on Proving Your Innocence as Quickly as Possible

-It’s important to remember that the best way to put an end to any kind of legal issue is to prove your innocence and resolve it.
+It’s important to remember that the best way to put an end to any legal issue is to prove your innocence and resolve it.
 If you know that you’re innocent and you have a good case, you might want to look into the basics of how to prove innocence in cases relevant to you.

 By putting things to an end sooner rather than later, you’ll put yourself in a much better position in the long run.
 Things tend to drag on when there’s no certainty and you can’t show that you really are innocent.